-Over these months, Leroy has demonstrated that he has many of the ingredients needed to be a successful entrepreneur.
+Over these months, James has demonstrated that he has many of the ingredients needed to be a successful entrepreneur.
 He has a strong grasp of his craft.
 He’s smart and has good judgment.
-He’s proven himself to be humble, willing to listen and eager to learn.
+He’s proven himself to be humble, willing to listen, and eager to learn.

 But the entrepreneurs questioned his drive.
-Having provided sufficient seed capital and startup experience, they were ready to see Leroy step into his role and provide real entrepreneurial ownership over the new venture.
+Having provided sufficient seed capital and startup experience, they were ready to see James step into his role and provide real entrepreneurial ownership over the new venture.
 Going “all in” is essential for any startup.
 Very few startups really get off the ground with “part-time” help.
-Successful ventures are built from the combination of hard work and someone’s passion for eating, breathing, sleeping and showering “their new baby.”
-Would Leroy be able to take that step?
+Successful ventures are built from the combination of hard work and someone’s passion for eating, breathing, sleeping, and showering “their new baby.”
+Would James be able to take that step?

-They asked me to have a conversation with Leroy.
-They wanted to see whether I could help motivate him to go “all in,” explain that it’s required for success and make it clear that he was empowered to be that visionary entrepreneur.
-They were hoping that he’d take advantage of his extraordinary opportunity to be a co-founder and demonstrate the committed passion a company at this phase needs to go from concept to reality.
+They asked me to have a conversation with James.
+They wanted to see whether I could help motivate him to go “all in,” explain that it’s required for success, and make it clear that he was empowered to be that visionary entrepreneur.
+They were hoping that he’d take advantage of his opportunity to be a co-founder and demonstrate the committed passion a company at this phase needs to go from concept to reality.

 But he dropped the ball.
 And, in a way that is all too common, he failed to build momentum.

 Momentum is built through a series of actions that build upon each other.
 It’s easier to “keep” something going and to accelerate its progress than it is to start from scratch.
 When movement begins, leaders push it.
 They keep it going and they accelerate it.
 This is momentum.